Other Leaves: Ohio

 Author: Jennifer L. Isaacs, Frantz Ward LLP

-- Employees must be given a reasonable amount of time to vote on an election day.
+- An employee must be given a reasonable amount of time to vote on an election day.
 See Voting Leave.

-- Ohio employers may not retaliate against employees for taking time off to serve on a jury.
-An employer also may not ask the employee to use other leave available to serve on a jury.
+- An employer may not retaliate against an employee for taking time off to serve on a jury.
 See Jury Duty Leave.

-- Ohio employers may not retaliate against employees who are required to testify at court, in a grand jury proceeding, or in a juvenile court proceeding.
-Additionally, the victims of a crime and their families cannot be punished for certain activities related to the prosecution of the crime.
-See Witness Leave; Crime Victim Leave.
+- A victim of a crime and their families cannot be punished for certain activities related to the prosecution of the crime.
+Crime Victim Leave.